RussellCanfield/wingman-ai/docs-site/docs/guide/chat.md

 We currently support the following commands:

--   review, this will generate a summary of your local changes and allow you to perform file-by-file reviews.
+-   **review**, this will generate a summary of your local changes and allow you to perform file-by-file code reviews.
+Review mileage may vary based on model provider, for example **Ollama** may not provide the same results as Claude Sonnet 3.5.